theblitlabs/parity-client/README.md

-# Parity Protocol
+# Parity Client

-Parity Protocol is a decentralized compute network that enables distributed task execution with blockchain-based incentives.
-The platform allows:
+The command-line interface for the PLGenesis decentralized AI and compute network.
+Parity Client provides an intuitive way to interact with the network, submit tasks, execute LLM inference, and manage your account.

+## 🚀 Features

+### 🤖 LLM Interaction

+- **Model Discovery**: List all available LLM models across the network
+- **Prompt Submission**: Submit prompts for processing with real-time status tracking
+- **Async Processing**: Non-blocking prompt submission with optional wait functionality
+- **Response Retrieval**: Get completed responses with comprehensive metadata

+### ⚡ Task Management

-- **Task Creators** to submit compute tasks to the network
+- **Task Submission**: Submit compute tasks to the network
-- **Runners** to execute tasks and earn token rewards
-- **Secure Execution** of Docker containers and compute workloads
-- **Decentralized Verification** of task completion
+- **Status Monitoring**: Real-time tracking of task progress and completion
-- **Token-based Incentives** for participating in the network
+- **Result Retrieval**: Get task outputs and execution logs
+- **Batch Operations**: Submit multiple tasks efficiently

+### 🔒 Account Management

+- **Authentication**: Secure authentication with private keys
+- **Staking**: Stake tokens to participate as a runner
+- **Balance Checking**: Monitor token balances and staking status
+- **Transaction History**: View account activity and earnings

 ## Table of Contents